GiulioPettenuzzo/BettyPower/README.md

 Betty Power
 =========

-this application will be the shazam of the bet tickets
+this application will be the sport soccer results